-Most commonly this means when spotting someone on the bench press, don’t hover your open shorts over their face.
+Most commonly this means when spotting someone on the bench press, don’t hover your open short shorts over their face.
 Your nasty scrotum will do nothing to aid in that lifters endeavors.

 Also be mindful of dripping sweat down onto someones face or spitting as your talking.
 Getting someone else’s sweat or spit in your eye right before un-racking big weight is the absolute worse.

 As touched upon (no pun intended) in rule #2 about asking both genders equally, don’t use spotting as an excuse to hit on someone, male or female.
 This type of behavior is completely inappropriate and bound to fail anyways.

 This goes for both genders, heterosexual and homosexual.
 People are in the gym to better themselves and do work.
 Last thing they need is some creep insisting on spotting them when it’s not required.